canonical/ubuntu-packaging-guide/ubuntu-packaging-guide/security-and-stable-release-updates.rst

 ===================
 Now that we have the source package, we need to patch it to fix the vulnerability.
-You may use whatever patch method that is appropriate for the package, including :doc:`UDD techniques<./udd-intro>`, but this example will use ``edit-patch`` (from the ubuntu-dev-tools package). ``edit-patch`` is the easiest way to patch packages and it is basically a wrapper around every other patch system you can imagine.
+You may use whatever patch method that is appropriate for the package, but this example will use ``edit-patch`` (from the ubuntu-dev-tools package). ``edit-patch`` is the easiest way to patch packages and it is basically a wrapper around every other patch system you can imagine.

 To create your patch using ``edit-patch``::